pyouroboros/ouroboros/README.md

 ### Update all containers and quit ouroboros

-If you prefer ouroboros didn't run all the time and only update all your running containers in one go, provide the `runonce` argument and ouroboros will terminate itself after updating all your containers one time.
+If you prefer ouroboros didn't run all the time and only update all of your running containers in one go, provide the `runonce` argument and ouroboros will terminate itself after updating all your containers one time.

 > Default is off